Alan Kalter: Late Show

 On the Late Show, Kalter regularly performed in scripted comedy bits in addition to his announcing duties.
 He was often portrayed alternately as a sexual deviant (often while grinning mischievously), a powerless sap who was beaten to within an inch of his life and left rolling on the ground writhing in pain, or frustrated at having guests for his own interview segment stolen by host David Letterman.
 He was also often compelled to arbitrarily sing, rant in hysteria, or disrobe as he walked offstage.
 In many of the sketches, Kalter's antics left host Letterman in a state of shock, amusement, disgust, or total confusion.
 A memorable series of sketches in the early 2000s saw Kalter reenacting movie scenes originally performed by Fred MacMurray.

 Personal life

 Kalter was born in Brooklyn in 1943 and raised in Little Neck and Cedarhurst, New York.
 His family was Jewish.
 He was an English and Public Speaking teacher at Baldwin High School on Long Island in the late 1960s and was also the voice of the Michelin Man.
 He attended Hobart College in Geneva, New York, and began his broadcasting career on local radio stations.

 Kalter lived in Stamford, Connecticut.
-After his longtime marriage to Carol Cepler ended in divorce, he married Peggy Masterson in 2003 (his second marriage).
-He had two daughters, Lauren Hass and Diana Binger, and five grandchildren.
+He married Carol Cepler and they had two children, Lauren Hass and Diana Binger.
+After his longtime marriage to Carol Cepler ended in divorce, he married his second wife Peggy Masterson in 2003.
+He had five grandchildren.

 Kalter died at Stamford Hospital on October 4, 2021, aged 78.